dy/piezo/docs/r&d.md

       - needs memcpy to be called for heap
         + heap is small, so memcpy should be fine
     - heap is still fixed size
-      ~+ check can be added to simply grow memory once heap limit is reached ~ that check can happen per-heap alloc, so that we ensure max length per allocation, not total heap size
+      ~+ check can be added to simply grow available heap once heap limit is reached ~ that check can happen per-heap alloc, so that we ensure max length per allocation, not total heap size

   * Dynamic head: `[ Heap... | Static... ]`
     - memcpy static once heap grows
       + heap grows rarely, unlike static, since it's more like tetris - once arr is filled it destroys
-    - requires hard heap limit
+    - requires hard heap limit anyways to prevent infinities

   ? do we actually need growing memory?
     + limited memory ensures portability